-After we examine Wolf’s essay, you will have the remainder of the class period to conduct additional research and compose additional portions of your final essay and annotated bibliography.
+This morning we will review a sample final essay and annotated bibliography, and you will have the remainder of the class period to conduct additional research and compose additional portions of your final essay or annotated bibliography.
 Tasks to undertake include these:

 Using the HPU Libraries databases to locate additional sources.